wheelerchristopherg/cli_calculator/README.md

 # Usage
 ## Python
 * run cli_calculator in python/src
-  * This should be completely self contained and does not require an dependencies.
+  * This should be completely self contained and does not require any dependencies.
   * Tested with python 3.10.

 ## Rust